swarm-game/swarm/TUTORIAL.md

 You can see that a semicolon is used to chain together commands, that is, if `c1` and `c2` are both commands, then `c1 ; c2` is the command which executes first `c1` and then `c2`.
-The curly braces look fancy but really they are the same as parentheses (parentheses would work here too).
-Ultimately, the `build` command is just a function that takes two
-arguments: a string, and a command.
-(Quiz: if we left out the curly braces around the sequence of `move` commands, as in `build "hello" move;move;move;move`, what do you think would happen?
-Hint: function application has higher precedence than semicolon.
-Try it and see!)
+The curly braces around the second argument to `build` are required; curly braces create an expression whose evaluation is *delayed* until later.
+In this case, the `build` command requires a delayed expression to ensure that the program will be evaluated *by the newly built robot* and not immediately when the `build` command itself is being evaluated.

 Types
 -----

+Ultimately, the `build` command is not special syntax, but just a function that takes two arguments: a string, and a delayed command.
 We can actually see the type of the `build` command (or any command) by just typing it at the prompt, without hitting `Enter`.
-Any time the expression currently typed at the prompt parses and type checks, the REPL will show you the type of the expression in the upper right, like this:
+Any time the expression currently typed at the prompt parses and type checks, the REPL will show you the type of the expression in the upper right, like
+this:

 ![](images/build-type.png)

 It will tell you that the type of `build` is
 ```
-∀ a0. string -> cmd a0 -> cmd string
+∀ a0. string -> {cmd a0} -> cmd string
 ```
-which says that `build` takes two arguments---a `string`, and a command that returns a value of any type---and results in a command which returns a `string`.
+which says that `build` takes two arguments---a `string`, and a delayed command that returns a value of any type---and results in a command which returns a `string`.
 Every command returns a value, though some might return a value of the unit type, written `()`.
 For example, if you type `move` at the prompt, you will see that its type is `cmd ()`,